-Everybody these days needs the help of an attorney at one time or another, and having meaningful access to the courts is really a fundamental right under our constitution and the first amendment.
-So many Americans that really do require legal help, they often fail to seek it, and there are several explanations for this reluctance for why the public fails to go out and get a good attorney.
-The first is the perceived high cost of having an attorney.
-The second is that they don’t know where to find the right attorney, and the third would be just the general apathy or malaise to confront their legal issue.
-But the American Bar Association recognizes over 80 areas of legal specialties and in many states attorneys aren’t even allowed to say that they specialize in a specific area and that can also be confusing and can deter the public from calling.
+The first reason could be the perceived high cost.
+The second may be that they don’t know where to find the right attorney, and the third might be just the general apathy or malaise to confront their legal issue.
+The American Bar Association recognizes over 80 areas of legal specialties, and in many states attorneys aren’t even allowed to say that they specialize in a specific area.
+That can also be confusing and can deter the public from calling.

-So having a legal plan, a group legal plan overcomes a lot of these obstacles.
-They’re more popular these days and they’re available through an employer benefit plan or they’re also available now through independent insurance providers.
-And they eliminate many of these obstacles and they help the public get equal access to the legal system.
-Group legal plans work a lot like medical insurance and the employee pays into the plan if they ever need a lawyer for basic legal services such as a prenup agreement or a real estate closing or a will or even a bankruptcy, they can call on their plan administrator and they’ll get a referral to an attorney that’s within the insurance network.
-So even though the plans do not offer blanket coverage for all legal needs, at the very least, at the very minimum, they offer protection for minor or routine issues, which are just as important.
+Having a legal plan, or a group legal plan overcomes a lot of these obstacles.
+They’re more popular these days and they’re available through an employer benefit plan.
+They’re also available through independent insurance providers.
+They eliminate many of these obstacles and they help the public get equal access to the legal system.
+Group legal plans work like medical insurance plans and the employee pays into the plan.
+If they ever need a lawyer for basic legal services—such as a prenup agreement, real estate closing, a will, or even a bankruptcy, they can call on their plan administrator to get a referral to an attorney that’s within the insurance network.
+So even though the plans do not offer blanket coverage for all legal needs, at the very least, they offer protection for minor or routine issues, which are just as important.
 They include adoptions, divorces, juvenile court proceedings, property protection, real estate transactions, or traffic matters.

-My thing is that with the pro of a group legal plan is just access, but if you have a legal plan in your employee benefit package, you should really take a moment to see what the plan covers and you should take into consideration what I just told you about the pros and cons of using attorneys in a legal plan.
-Still the best way to find a competent attorney is to check both their professional peer reviews and their client reviews.
-Also, take some time to interview several attorneys before you hire, regardless if they’re in a group plan or not, you know, even if they’re not in a legal plan, again, you might find them more accommodating when it comes to legal fees and they might even be more effective, just remember, in my world nothing of value is free, and nothing of value is deeply discounted.
-So I’m David Soble and I really appreciate you taking the time for watching.
-Take care.
+The best way to find a competent attorney is to check both their professional peer reviews and their client reviews.
+Also, take some time to interview several attorneys before you hire, regardless if they’re on a group plan or not.
+Even if they’re not on a legal plan, you might find them more accommodating regarding legal fees, and they might even be more effective.
+Remember, in my world, nothing of value is free, and nothing of value is deeply discounted.